itsaboutcode/fullstackopen/README.md

 // rest = 3,4,5,6
 ```

 We can use the spread operator with objects too.
-Below is example on how we can combine 2 objects.
+Below is an example of how we can combine 2 objects.

 ```js
 const myVehicle = {